MarioLemus/users_api_mini_app/README.md

-Just an small app, that shows a list of users that comes from Json placeholder api.
+Just an small app, that shows a list of users that come from Json placeholder api.

 If you are curious to see it, running on real time.
 You can do it at: https://mariolemus.github.io/user.mini_app/